Sunday, December 28, 2014

 Just as the Tasco had, the Palomar Junior came to me in the spring of the year, the late spring of 1966, so I had to wait months to see what, if anything, it would do to improve M31.
 At least I would be able to find it more easily now.
 The combo of more aperture, a (small) finder scope, Norton's Star Atlas, and me learning to star hop thanks to the help of my buddies in the vaunted BAS, meant I was beginning to knock off the brighter Messiers.
 I was heartened that every one of ‘em looked better than in the Tasco (those few I’d even seen in the Tasco).

 “Well hell!”
 Li’l Unk exclaimed at his first sight of M31 with the 4.25-inch.
-It sure was a good thing Mama wasn’t in earshot, because the words that came next wouldn’t just have caused her Profanity Meter to twitch, but to redline.
+It sure was a good thing Mama wasn’t in earshot, because the words that came out of my mouth next wouldn’t just have caused her Profanity Meter to twitch, but to redline.
 The galaxy didn’t look better than it had in the Tasco; if anything, it was worse.

 If the central area was brighter, it wasn’t much brighter, and it filled more of the field, with the disk of M31 being less visible with my new 1-inch Kellner (no silly little millimeters in them days) at 48x than it had been with the Tasco’s lowest power, 30x.
 Was the Pal somehow BROKEN?
 Nope.
 A side trip to the (bright) fuzzball of M15, which I’d conquered not long before—with some difficulty—showed the scope seemed to be working well.